awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

    `SAVE` is synchronous and blocks other processes until finished\.
 For more information, see [SAVE](http://redis.io/commands/save) at the Redis website\.

-For additional information on creating a backup, see [Redis Persistence](http://redis.io/topics/persistence) at the Redis website\.
+For additional information on creating a backup, see [Redis persistence](http://redis.io/topics/persistence) at the Redis website\.

-## Step 2: Create an Amazon S3 Bucket and Folder<a name="backups-seeding-redis-create-s3-bucket"></a>
+## Step 2: Create an Amazon S3 bucket and folder<a name="backups-seeding-redis-create-s3-bucket"></a>

 When you have created the backup file, you need to upload it to a folder within an Amazon S3 bucket\.
 To do that, you must first have an Amazon S3 bucket and folder within that bucket\.
-If you already have an Amazon S3 bucket and folder with the appropriate permissions, you can skip to [Step 3: Upload Your Backup to Amazon S3](#backups-seeding-redis-upload)\.
+If you already have an Amazon S3 bucket and folder with the appropriate permissions, you can skip to [Step 3: Upload your backup to Amazon S3](#backups-seeding-redis-upload)\.

 **To create an Amazon S3 bucket**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Follow the instructions for creating an Amazon S3 bucket in [Creating a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+1. Follow the instructions for creating an Amazon S3 bucket in [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

    The name of your Amazon S3 bucket must be DNS\-compliant\.
 Otherwise, ElastiCache can't access your backup file\.
 The rules for DNS compliance are:
    + Names must be at least 3 and no more than 63 characters long\.